Every golf round tells a story. Start tracking yours.

 Track what matters

-Numbers do matter — but only when they tell you something useful.
+Tracking golf stats only matters when they help you improve.
+Total strokes are just the surface - real insight comes from fairways hit, greens in regulation, and putts per round.
 Your total strokes are just the headline.
 The real story lives in the details: how many fairways did you find off the tee?
 How often did you hit the green in regulation?
 How many putts did it take to finish each hole?

 Fairway Journal captures the stats that actually drive improvement.
 Course par, rating, and slope give your score the context it deserves.
 Fairway hits, greens in regulation, total putts, and penalties paint a clear picture of where your game is strong and where it needs work.